kourosh-alasti/kourosh-alasti/README.md

 ## 🚀 About Me

 I am Kourosh Alasti, a **Computer Science** Student at **CSU Fullerton**, I am pursuing my Bachelor.
-I have experience with PostgreSQL, Front-End Development, IT Administration.
+I have experience with PostgreSQL, Front-End Development, and IT Administration.

 ## Relevant Coursework
 - Computer Organization and Assembly Language